Sjinjutha/DADS7202-DL/README.md

 From the results, it was found that MLP gave the highest accuracy = 0.77743±0.0084 and training time = 7ms per epoch.

-Note : In general, we will settle model in round 2 to be our model for use-case if we were ruled by accuracy rate.

 ## Discussion